 -

-Lisa Karst of Portland State University for a proposal titled "Phylogeny of Sisyrinchium (Iridaceae), genetic and morphological evidence"
+Lisa Karst of Portland State University - "Phylogeny of Sisyrinchium (Iridaceae), genetic and morphological evidence"

-Isabel Ashton of the State University of New York at Stony Brook for a proposal titled "Invasive, exotic non-invasive, and native woody vines of the northeastern United States"
+Isabel Ashton of the State University of New York at Stony Brook - "Invasive, exotic non-invasive, and native woody vines of the northeastern United States"

 Abstracts